Media Watch: The Fictional BPD Memorial Day Riot

 So why were these kids running around like this?
-It's curious.
 At some points, they were clearly running away from cops.
 I can't say for sure that they were running away from police the whole time, but they definitely were some of the time.

 The media reports suggested that police at the scene were angels.
 Maybe they were, but for some reason BPD included BWC of a cop at one point running through crowd of kids that are just standing there, grabbing them, and tossing them aside.

 I'm not saying the cops didn't do their jobs well that afternoon, however defined.
 They don't come off incompetent or cruel on the video or audio.
 It's just baffling to me that BPD thought this would help their case.

 We still haven't heard from Commissioner Harrison on any of this, odd considering how much news this story has occupied.
 Batts, Davis, and DeSousa would probably all have given at least two press conferences on the matter.
 Harrison's role in the police response and media campaign is curious.